-When it comes to location, the highest average paycheck (around $125K annually) can be spotted in Washington, DC; Fairfax, Va. (approximately $115K), Honolulu, Hawaii (about $97K), and San Antonio, Texas (around $70K) are the next top-paying cities.
-On the lower end is Corpus Christi, Texas at $53K.
-Within the firm, employees working in District of Columbia take home the most — $123K per year on average.
+When it comes to location, the highest average paycheck (around $125K annually) can be spotted in Washington, DC; Fairfax, Va. (about $115K), Honolulu, Hawaii ($97K), and San Antonio, Texas (approximately $84K) are the next top-paying cities.
+Expected earnings are below average ($40K) in Colorado Springs, Colo., one of the lowest-paid cities.
+By state, the highest pay levels are found in District of Columbia, where the average Camber Corporation employee makes $121K per year.

 Years of Experience

-Respondents who have been working for five to nine years make $80K annually on average.
-Overall, the greater share of Camber Corporation folks have one to four years of experience and earn an average around $56K per year.
+Respondents who have been working for five to nine years make $74K per year on average.
+Broken down by tenure, the largest share of Camber Corporation employees (31 percent) have one to four years of experience and earn around $57K annually on average.

 Certifications and Degrees